Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Experiments

 \subsection{Many-shot Prompting}

-Table~\ref{tab:exp_many_shot} evaluates the effect of in-context examples.
+Table~\ref{tab:exp_many_shot} evaluates the effect of in-context learning.
 Increasing the number of shots from 1 to 5 shows clear gains across all noise levels, including clean audio.
 However, performance declines beyond 5 shots, contrasting with text-only LLMs, where more examples typically help~\cite{agarwal2024many}.
-This plateau suggests that speech-based prompting is less scalable and does not benefit from the straightforward adoption of text-based prompting techniques~\cite{jiang2024manyshot}.
+The observed plateau suggests that speech-based prompting may be less scalable and does not benefit from the straightforward adoption of text-based prompting techniques~\cite{jiang2024manyshot}.